telefonicaid/iot-activation/tutorials/BP_DataBridge.md

 ## What does it do??

-You can review the following flow chart, but you will understand it better if you read our comments we have written for you.
+You can review the following flow chart, but you will understand it better if you read our comments, we have written for you.

 ![pic](pictures/Bridge/Bridge_overview_AWS.png)

-Each time you receive a UDP datagrams , it will be accompanied by the sender ip address of.
+Each time you receive a UDP datagrams, it will be accompanied by the sender ip address of.

 The Bridge uses this ip to identify the SIM from which the information comes and retrieves the information provided in Kite.